microsoft/ChakraCore-wiki/Roadmap.md

 * Time travel debugging working in Node.js
 * Decode WebAssembly binaries into ASM.JS bytecode and execute using ASM.JS pipeline

-We have not yet established a release cadence or release criteria.
+We have not yet established a release cadence or criteria for creating a release.